roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 # Introduction

 > ## Notes
-> In this section, we'll set up the reference example to be explored in parts 2 through 7 of this workshop.
+In this section, we set up the reference example to be explored in Parts 2 through 7 of this workshop.
 The provisioning and deployment process will take approximately 40 minutes.
-While the installation is running, please proceed to parts 2 through 7 so you can continue with the workshop.
+While the installation is running, please proceed to Parts 2 through 7 to continue with the workshop.

 The reference implementation is a production-grade web application that guides developers through migrating an on-premises web application to Azure, showcasing architectural changes and enhancements that leverage Azure strengths.